Mental Illness and The Criminal Justice System

 The Connection Between Mental Health Issues and Criminal Justice

 Mental illness is one of the leading causes of poverty, crime, and homelessness in the United States.
-According to the National Alliance of Mental Illness, 1 in 4 adult American’s suffers from some sort of diagnosable mental illness.
-Further 1 in 17 live with a serious mental illness such as schizophrenia, major depression or bipolar disorder.
-About 9.2 million adults have mental health and additional disorders.
+According to the National Alliance of Mental Illness, 1 in 4 adult Americans has some diagnosable mental illness.
+Further, 1 in 17 live with a serious mental illness such as schizophrenia, major depression, or bipolar disorder.
+About 9.2 million adults have mental health and other disorders.
 Approximately 20 percent of state prisoners and 21 percent of local jail prisoners have a recent history of mental illness.
-Lastly, 70 percent of youth in the juvenile justice systems have at least one mental health condition and at least 20 percent live with a severe mental illness.
-Serious mental illness costs the United States $193.2 billion dollars in lost earnings per year.
-These statistics are shocking.
+Lastly, 70 percent of youth in the juvenile justice system have at least one mental health condition, and at least 20 percent live with a severe mental illness.
+Serious mental illness costs the United States $193.2 billion in lost earnings per year.
+These statistics regarding mental illness and criminal charges are shocking.

 Michigan criminal lawyers who can defend clients with mental illness

-A person facing a criminal charge and also is dealing with a mental illness needs a compassionate attorney that understands the pain and anxiety that both situations cause.
-Michigan criminal lawyers not only need to be experienced in handling both the defense of the criminal charge, but to make sure that the mental illness is properly dealt with too.
+A person facing a criminal charge and dealing with a mental illness needs a compassionate attorney who understands the pain and anxiety that both situations cause.
+Michigan criminal lawyers need to be experienced in handling the defense of the criminal charge and making sure that mental illness is appropriately considered.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have extensive experience in these situations.
-Our attorneys have access to the necessary experts and materials to provide the best possible defense.
-We have the compassion and understanding to properly protect a person with a mental illness while being aggressive and tough in protecting them from a criminal charge.
-It is important to have both understanding and toughness.
+Our attorneys have access to the necessary experts and materials to provide the best possible defense for clients suffering from mental illness.
+We have the compassion and understanding to properly protect a person with a mental illness, while being aggressive and tenacious in protecting them from a criminal charge.
+It is essential to have both understanding and toughness.
 Our attorneys have the respect, reputation, and decades of experience to handle your matter.
-Our firm is the “go-to” Michigan criminal lawyers if you are in trouble.
+Our firm is the “go-to” Michigan criminal firm if you are in trouble.